SENG480/midterm-review/README.md

 6. **Avoid high-cost mistakes** - by focusing on the "difficult" decisions.
 7. **The best architectures create options** - The "Architectural Runway" consists of the existing code, components, and technical infrastructure needed to implement near-term features without excessive redesign and delay.
 It provides the necessary technical foundation for developing business initiatives and implementing new Features and/or Capabilities.

-#### Why We Document

-Software models are useful abstractions for reasoning about the system when the real world system is too complex to be easily reasoned with.

-There are three main modes for creating a software model:

-1. **Diagram as Sketch** - Sketches are usually only useful in a specific context.
-Often, sketches alone will not contain enough information/context to accurately and meaningfully portray a system or some aspect thereof.
-Sketches are typically short-term communication tools.

-2. **Diagram as Blueprint** - Blueprints are built specifically to be **handed off** to downstream users (analogous with civil engineer handing off building blueprints to general contractor).
-Blueprints are meant to be precise and unambiguous.

-3. **Diagram as Executable** - This is most common where there are tight constraints on safety or security, such as in automotive software.
-In this mode we may use a **code-generation** tool like [Simulink](https://www.mathworks.com/products/simulink.html) to draw block diagrams which a built-in compiler can then translate into **C** code.

->**Implications of documentation**
->
->* Systems have many (many) structures.
-We need to filter the ones we really care about.
->* No *single* structure is the architecture.
->* Every system has an architecture, which may be more or less visible in the docs.
->* We can only define whether an architecture (i.e. set of structures) is "good" or not by understanding how well it meets its quality requirements and ultimate business goals.

 ### Textbook Chapter 2

 <sup>(notes go here)</sup>